enthought/comtypes/CONTRIBUTING.md

 If you have to understand all that this package has to offer, it would require an enormous amount of knowledge.

-- `Python`:snake:
+- `Python` :snake:
-- `C`-lang:computer:
+- `C`-lang :computer:
-- COM interface, implementation, client and server:door:
+- COM interface, implementation, client and server :door:
-- COM type library functionalities:wrench:
+- COM type library functionalities :wrench:

 However, there is **no means to say** that you must understand all of these things to be a contributor.

 The purpose of this document is to provide a pathway for you to contribute to this community even if you only know a small portion of this package.

 Please keep the followings in your mind:
-- :point_right:Please follow the following guidelines when posting a [GitHub Pull Request](https://github.com/enthought/comtypes/pulls) or filing a [GitHub Issue](https://github.com/enthought/comtypes/issues) on this project.
+- :point_right: Please follow the following guidelines when posting a [GitHub Pull Request](https://github.com/enthought/comtypes/pulls) or filing a [GitHub Issue](https://github.com/enthought/comtypes/issues) on this project.
-- :bow:The community may not be able to process and reply to your issue or PR right-away.
+- :bow: The community may not be able to process and reply to your issue or PR right-away.
 Participants in the community have a lot of work to do besides `comtypes`, but they would try their best.
-- :book:For code of conduct, please read [Contributor Covenant](https://www.contributor-covenant.org/).
+- :book: For code of conduct, please read [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Reporting bugs :bug: